 Ursula RallGraduate Student

-I am a fourth-year doctoral candidate studying colonial Latin America.
-My dissertation research explores the spatial mobility of women of African descent within and between Mexico City, Puebla, and Veracruz from 1580 until 1750.
-More specifically, I seek to understand how Black women's social networks formed across urban centers can help us better understand their contributions to the socio-economic mobility of the Black Mexican population during the seventeenth century and these women's sense of community, ethnicity, and womanhood.
+I am a fifth-year doctoral candidate studying colonial Latin America.
+I am currently writing my dissertation, which explores the spatial mobility of women of African descent within and between Mexico City, Puebla, and Veracruz from 1580 until 1745.
+This research highlights how the social networks that Black women formed across urban centers were key to the socio-economic mobility of the Black Mexican population during the seventeenth century.
+Furthermore, I argue that Afro-descended women had a sense of a shared racialized and gendered community, forming close ties and financial networks that improved their social and material lives.

 My research has been supported by a Fulbright-Hays Doctoral Research Abroad Grant, the American Historical Association, the Forum on Early-Modern Empires and Global Interactions, the Conference on Latin American History, Emory University's Halle Institute for Global Research, and Emory University's History Department.